mahakazmi-data/mk-sql-portfolio/README.md

-# Maha Kazmi - SQL Portfolio
+# Maha B. Kazmi - SQL Portfolio

-I am a data-driven marketing professional with experience in communications and analytics.
+I am a data-driven professional with experience in Marketing, Communications, and Data Analytics.
 This portfolio showcases SQL projects focused on business insights and data storytelling.

 ## Projects
 - Marketing Campaign Analysis